Committee Selection with Attribute Level Preferences: Introduction

-The rest of the paper is structured as follows.
-In the next section, we formulate and analyze the committee selection problem with attribute level approval. {The detail analysis on Unanimity and Justified Representation are presented in Section 3 and Section 4, respectively}.
-We propose a new rule called Greedy Approval Voting (GAV) in Section 5.
-Section 6 provides conclusion and scope for future work.
+The organization of the paper is as follows.
+In Section 2, we formulate and analyze the committee selection problem with attribute approval voting.
+In Section 3, we define standard properties of committee selection in the context of attribute approvals.
+The detailed analysis on unanimity and justified representation are presented in Section 4 and Section 5, respectively.
+We propose a new rule called Greedy Approval Voting (GAV) in Section 6.
+In Section 7, we show that justified committee with highest AV, or SAV are NP-complete problems and propose an approximation scheme.
+Section 8 provides conclusions and scope for future work.